jfpatrick/sy-bi-comrad-template/README.md

 ```
 bipy-gui-manager new
 ```
 This will start a wizard that will give you a customized copy of this template.
+Remember to specify that you want to create a ComRAD project, not a PyQt one.

 #### Start
 The application can already be started.
 To start it, type in the console the name of your project